fluencelabs/tendermint-research/tmdemoapp/README.md

 # Tendermint Demo ABCI KVStore on Scala
 This is demo application implementing Tendermint ABCI interface.
 It models in-memory key-value string storage.
 Key here are hierarchical, `/`-separated.
-This key hierarchy is *merkleized*, so every node stores Merkle hash of its associated value (if present) and its children.
+This key hierarchy is *merkelized*, so every node stores Merkle hash of its associated value (if present) and its children.
 The application is compatible with `Tendermint v0.19.x` and uses `com.github.jtendermint.jabci` for Java ABCI definitions.

 ## Installation and running